reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 ![](t3.JPG)
 - The instruction format in which there is no address field is called zero address instruction
 - In zero address instruction format, stacks are used
-- In zero order instruction format, there is no operand
+- In zero order instruction format, there is no operand / NO ADDRESS.

+> How zero address instruction format is portrayed?
+- Assembly language instruction – PUSH A, PUSH B etc.
+- Stack transfer operation – TOS <- A, TOS <- B etc.
 ```bash
 #Lets take an example, where X, A, B, C, D are memory addresses
 To exeute this instruction in stack based organisation we need to convert infix to postfix notation